-The Company purchases a significant amount of its merchandise with US dollars.
-The Company considers a combination of foreign exchange option contracts and spot purchases to manage its foreign exchange exposure on cash flows related to these purchases.
-These option contracts generally do not exceed three months.
+The Company purchases a significant amount of its merchandise with US dollars and as such significant volatility in the US dollar vis-à-vis the Canadian dollar can have an adverse impact on the Company's gross margin.
+The Company considers a combination of foreign exchange option contracts, not to exceed three months, and spot purchases to manage its foreign exchange exposure on cash flows related to these purchases.
 A foreign exchange option contract represents an option to buy a foreign currency from a counterparty.
 Credit risks exist in the event of failure by a counterparty to fulfill its obligations.
 The Company reduces this risk by dealing only with highly-rated counterparties, normally major Canadian financial institutions.
-For the first quarter of fiscal 2011, the Company satisfied its US dollar requirements through spot rate purchases.
+For the first six months of fiscal 2011, the Company satisfied its US dollar requirements through spot rate purchases.

-As at May 1, 2010, May 2, 2009 and January 30, 2010, there were no outstanding foreign exchange option contracts.
+As at July 31, 2010, August 1, 2009 and January 30, 2010, there were no outstanding foreign exchange option contracts.

-The Company has performed a sensitivity analysis on its US dollar denominated financial instruments, which consist principally of cash and cash equivalents of \$28,652,000 and accounts payable of \$3,309,000 to determine how a change in the US dollar exchange rate would impact net earnings.
-On May 1, 2010, a 10% rise or fall in the Canadian dollar against the US dollar, assuming that all other variables, in particular interest rates, had remained the same, would have resulted in a \$1,812,000 decrease or increase, respectively, in the Company's net earnings for the three months ended May 1, 2010.
+The Company has performed a sensitivity analysis on its US dollar denominated financial instruments, which consisted as at July 31, 2010 principally of cash and cash equivalents of \$32,838,000 and accounts payable of \$3,748,000 to determine how a change in the US dollar exchange rate would impact net earnings.
+On July 31, 2010, a 10% rise or fall in the Canadian dollar against the US dollar, assuming that all other variables, in particular interest rates, had remained the same, would have resulted in a \$2,094,000 decrease or increase, respectively, in the Company's net earnings for the three and six months ended July 31, 2010.